 \section{Abstract}

-Analysing and understanding the transmission and evolution of the COVID-19 pandemic is mandatory, to be able to design the best social and medical policies, foresee their outcomes and deal with all the subsequent socio-economic effects.
+Analyzing and understanding the transmission and evolution of an infectious disease is crucial to be able to design the best social and medical policies, foresee their results and deal with all subsequent social and economic effects.
 We address this important problem from a computational and machine learning perspective.
-We are, to the best of our knowledge, the first to tackle the task for the case of Romania.
-More specifically, we want to statistically estimate all the relevant parameters of the spreading of the new coronavirus COVID-19, such as the reproduction number, fatality rate or length of infectiousness period, based on Romanian patients, as well as be able to predict future outcomes.
-This endeavor is important, since it is well known that these factors vary across the globe, and might be dependent on many causes, including social, medical, age and genetic factors.
-At the core of our computational approach lies the recently published, state-of-the-art work~\cite{chowdhury2020dynamic} that proposes an improved version of SEIR, which is the classic, established model for infectious diseases.
-We want to infer all the parameters of the model, which govern the evolution of the pandemic in Romania, based on the only reliable, true measurement, which is the number of deaths.
-The true number of infected people is in reality impossible to know precisely.
-Once the model parameters are estimated, we are able to predict, all the other relevant measures, such as the number of exposed and infectious people and many other factors, as shown in this paper.
-To this end, we propose a self-supervised approach to train a deep convolutional network to guess the correct set of Modified-SEIR model parameters, given the observed number of daily fatalities.
-Then, starting from these initial parameters, we refine the solution with a stochastic coordinate descent approach.
+More specifically, we want to statistically estimate all relevant parameters of the spread of COVID-19, such as the reproduction number, the death rate or the duration of the infectiousness period, based on Romanian patients, as well as to be able to predict future outcomes.
+This endeavor is important, since it is well known that these factors vary across the globe and might be dependent on many causes, including social, medical, age and genetic factors.
+At the core of our computational approach lies the paper, state-of-the-art work~\cite{chowdhury2020dynamic} that proposes an improved version of SEIR, which is one of the classic and established models for infectious diseases.
+We want to infer all the parameters of the model that govern the evolution of the pandemic based on the most reliable measurement, which is the number of deaths.
+The true number of infected people is impossible to precisely know.\\ Once the model parameters are estimated, we are able to predict all the other relevant measures, such as the number of exposed and infectious people and many other factors, as shown in this paper.
+To achieve this, we propose a self-supervised approach to train a deep convolutional network to estimate the correct set of Modified-SEIR model parameters, given the observed number of daily fatalities.
+Lastly, starting from these initial parameters, we refine the solution with a stochastic coordinate descent approach.
 We compare our deep learning optimization scheme with the classic grid search approach and show great improvement in both computational time and prediction accuracy.
-We find an optimistic result in the case fatality rate for Romania which may be around 0.3\% and we also demonstrate that our model is able to correctly predict the number of daily fatalities for up to three weeks in the future (the latest available data at the moment of writing), while staying around the intervals defined by the recent machine learning approach (\cite{Youyanggu}) currently used in the United States of America and the predictions from IHME (\cite{2020.04.21.20074732}).
+We find an optimistic result in the case of fatality rate for Romania which may be around 0.3\% and we also demonstrate that our model is able to correctly predict the number of daily fatalities for up to three weeks in the future, while staying around the intervals defined by (\cite{Youyanggu}) that was also used in the United States of America and the predictions from IHME (\cite{2020.04.21.20074732}).